Understanding dependencies in project management

 Blockers

 A blocker is anything that can prevent the completion of a project activity.
-Blockers can be internal issues, such as a team member being out for a week, or external, such as an outside vendor not fulfilling a purchase order on time.
+Blockers can be internal issues, such as a team member being out for a week, or external factors, such as an outside vendor not fulfilling a purchase order on time.
+Identifying blockers early can minimize their impact on lead time.

 Types of dependencies in project management